seamusabshere/upsert/README.md

 Pull requests for any of these would be greatly appreciated:

-1. Fix SQLite tests.
-2. For PG, be smarter about when you create functions - try to re-use them within a connection.
+1. For PG, be smarter about when you create functions - try to re-use them within a connection.
-3. Provide optional SQL logging.
+1. Provide optional SQL logging.
-4. Provide `require 'upsert/debug'` that will make sure you are selecting on columns that have unique indexes
+1. Provide `require 'upsert/debug'` that will make sure you are selecting on columns that have unique indexes
-5. Make `Upsert` instances accept arbitrary columns, which is what people probably expect.
+1. Make `Upsert` instances accept arbitrary columns, which is what people probably expect.
-6. Naming suggestions: should "document" be called "setters" or "attributes"?
+1. Naming suggestions: should "document" be called "setters" or "attributes"?

 ## Real-world usage